HassanAMZ/PoctionBlog/data/blog/google-analytics/custom-report-for-facebook-ads-in-ua.md

 ### Setting up the UTM Parameters in Facebook Ads Manager

-Before setting up a custom report for universal analytics, make sure you have
-<a href="/blog/facebook/facebook-dynamic-url-utm-parameters-for-ios14-updates">added the UTM paramters on the facebook ads manager</a>
+Before setting up a custom report for universal analytics, make sure you have [added the UTM paramters on the facebook ads manager](https://shahzadaalihassan.com/blog/facebook/facebook-dynamic-url-utm-parameters-for-ios14-updates)

 ### Soution to the ATT